What Is an Inverter and How Does It Work?

 The installation of an off-grid power system does not require prior approval from the local utility company.
 This system makes use of a hybrid inverter.

-The Inverter as a UPS
+Use of Inverter as a UPS

 Inverters are frequently used in UPS mode to provide continuous power supply, such as in computer systems.